Diverse Joy ® Podcast

 Diverse Joy is the official podcast of Inequity Agents of Change.

 Cohosted by Dr. Cox and Dr. Nelson, with occasional guests, Diverse Joy is a free monthly podcast and educational video series.
 In each episode, the cohosts share some of the joy from their lives, discuss a diversity topic, answer audience questions, teach an evidence-based bias habit-breaking skill to help you in your efforts to reduce bias and promote inclusion and equity, and more!
-Their goal is educate while keeping you entertained, and most of all, to infuse joy into conversations around diversity.
+Their goal is educate while keeping you entertained, and most of all, to infuse joy into diversity discussions.

 Diverse Joy is ranked in the top 5% of all podcasts globally, many teachers and professors use the educational videos in their classrooms, and many organizations use Diverse Joy as a monthly diversity activity.
 As its title implies, it focuses on infusing joy back into diversity discussions.
 Joy is both practical and scientifically justified as a weapon against bias.